emkcloud/livewire-tweak/README.md

 ## Configuration

 The configuration file is optional.
 You can simply define the variables directly in your .env file.
-However, if you need to customize the options, you can publish the configuration file to your config directory:
+However, if you need to customize the options, you can publish the configuration file:

 ```bash
 php artisan vendor:publish --tag=livewire-tweak:config